-Where site inspections or monitoring indicate that stabilisation has not been successful, a review will be undertaken of the stabilisation methods adopted and recommendations for improvement (which may include the use of additional or alternate stabilisation methods or techniques).
+Where site inspections or monitoring indicate that stabilisation has not been successful, a review will be undertaken of the stabilisation methods adopted and recommendations for improvement (which may include the use of additional or alternate stabilisation methods or techniques) will be conducted as directed by the Proponent.
 This review will also seek specialist input from the CPBGG JV Soil Conservationist.